Do I need to be enrolled full-time to receive my education benefits?

 No, the VA only pays in-state tuition rate.
 If applicable, you will sign a promissory note for the in-state charges and be responsible for paying the out-of-state portion by the college's payment deadline.

 Note: If you are a soldier (or spouse or dependent of soldier) temporarily stationed in New York, you will be eligible for in-state tuition.
-You will need to provide the Bursar Office with your PCS orders as well as show military i.d.
+You will need to provide the Student Accounts Office with your PCS orders as well as show military i.d.

 To track payments, log on to www.ebenefits.va.gov to monitor payments and your remaining entitlement.

-At SUNY Orange you can contact the College Veteran’s Certifying Official.
+At SUNY Orange you can contact the College Veteran’s Certifying Officials.
 Assistance is available in the Academic Advising Office in Middletown or Newburgh.
-Refer to the Community resources web page http://www.sunyorange.edu/advising/veterans/resources.shtml) for more local contacts.
+Refer to the Community resources web pages for more local contacts.

 The regional contact is: The VA Buffalo Regional Office - VARO (130 South Elmwood Ave., Buffalo, NY 14240); phone 888-442-4551.